pablocazenave/newcoderepo/README.md

 # newcoderepo
-repo for tutorial in newcoder
+repo for tutorial in newcoder :pizza: after doing djangogirls one :girl: